makew0rld/amfora/README.md

 It also aims to be completely cross platform, with full Windows support.
 If you're on Windows, I would not recommend using the default terminal software.
 Maybe use [Cmder](https://cmder.net/) instead?

-It fully passes Sean Conman's client torture test.
+It fully passes Sean Conman's client torture test, including the new Unicode tests.
 It mostly passes the Egsam test.

 ## Installation